SruthiKorembathe/CICDImplementation/Using-the-templates.md

 >   usually does not require additional user interaction.
 >   An example is a REST call that modifies a remote database visible to
 >   others.
+> Keep these on a separate line from the rest of the blockquote content.

 > [!TIP]
 > Here is the first tip.<br>